jcornaz/aoc-rust-template/README.md

 2. Log-in on https://adventofcode.com/
 3. Inspect your cookies and copy content of the `AOC_SESSION` cookie
 4. Export an `AOC_SESSION` environment variable with the content of the `AOC_COOKIE`
+5. Update the `year` variable in the `justfile` to the year you would like to solve

 ### Each day